-Redbud Trees for sale online
+Redbud Trees for Sale Online

 Known as the harbinger of spring, the American Redbud’s delicate purple pink blossoms and buds put on one of the most dramatic displays when it comes to spring color.
 Here in Maryland it is not unusual to see redbud trees in bloom when there is still snow on the ground.
 But this tree’s beauty doesn’t end with its flowery show.
 The showy flowers are pea-like and rosy pink with a purplish tinge.
 Flowers develop before the leaves in spring, emerging in clusters along the branches.
 Redbuds bear flowers and fruits on bare branches.
 This is a rare trait in trees that grow in temperate climates.
 Flowers bloom between March and April and persist for 2 to 3 weeks.
 Flowers are pollinated by bees.
 By mid-summer the flowers are replaced by bean-like seed pods (legumes) that persist through the winter.

-Unique and irregular branching patterns combine with a trunk that commonly divides close to the ground to create a very handsome, spreading and often flat-topped crown.
+Unique and irregular branching patterns combine with a trunk that commonly divides close to the ground to create a very handsome, spreading, and often flat-topped crown.
 Their purple flowers appear even on young trees.
 The thin bark is gray and becomes scaly on older trees.
-Stems are slender, dark reddish brown to black and zig-zag.
+Stems are slender, dark reddish-brown to black, and zig-zag.

 Planting trees is an admirable thing to do.
 Not only will they add to the aesthetics of your landscape, but they are beneficial to wildlife as well.
-In the fall, their eye appeal continues as their leaves turn to a technicolor show or burgundy, orange, red, and yellow.
+In the fall, their eye appeal continues as their leaves turn into a technicolor show of burgundy, orange, red, and yellow.
 Eastern redbud is named for where it grows, in eastern North America, and the beautiful, reddish flower buds.
 Other names include Judas-tree.

-Eastern redbud’s native range is New Jersey to northern Florida, west to Missouri and Texas and northern Mexico.
+Eastern redbud’s native range is New Jersey to northern Florida, west to Missouri and Texas, and northern Mexico.
 Trees grow on upland and disturbed sites in a variety of soils.
 They are not picky when it comes to caring for them.

 The fruit is a flat, oblong legume that is 2 to 3 inches long.
-Fruit ripen in October and may persist through winter.
+Fruit ripens in October and may persist through winter.
 Legumes have small, red-brown seeds that are ¼ inch long.
 The seeds are scattered by birds and wind.

-Rising Sun Redbud Tree produces abundant pea-like rosy-lavender flowers that appear in early spring before foliage.
-Heart-shaped deep apricot yellow leaves appear and mature through shades of orange, gold and yellow with all colors present at once!
+Rising Sun Redbud Tree produces abundant pea-like rosy-lavender flowers that appear in early spring before the foliage.
+Heart-shaped deep apricot yellow leaves appear and mature through shades of orange, gold, and yellow with all colors present at once!
 Foliage turns a shade of lime green in the summer heat if planted in full sun.
 Non-burning yellow foliage holds up well in heat and full sun.
 Ideal specimen or accent plant.
 A real show-stopper.
 Rising Sun redbud trees grow to be 8-12 feet and 8-9 feet wide, and they prefer to be planted in full or partial sun and are cold hardy to zone 5.

 Merlot Redbud Tree is a perfect spring flowering tree for smaller landscapes.
-This new hybrid sets new standards for purple leaved redbuds.
+This new hybrid sets new standards for purple-leaved redbuds.
 Outstanding Dark Purple to Burgundy foliage is similar to Forest Pansy Redbud, but with Texas Redbud in its genes, Merlot Redbud Tree boasts excellent drought tolerance and thicker, glossier leaves that stand up to summer heat.
 They attract bees, birds, and butterflies.
 Merlot redbud trees grow 12-15 tall and 12-15 feet wide, and they prefer to be planted in full or partial sun and are cold hardy to zone 6.

 Burgundy Hearts Redbud is a new selection that has proven itself with excellent color retention and added resistance to summer leaf scorch than older maroon-leaved cultivars, especially in the heat of the South East.
 Pink flowers are red-purple new foliage turning to wine-red burgundy in summer that holds well throughout the fall.
 Burgundy Hearts redbud trees grow up to 15 feet tall and 15 feet wide and are cold hardy to zone 5.
 They prefer to be planted in full to partial sun.

-Garden Goods Direct is the prefect place to buy redbud trees online.
+Garden Goods Direct is the perfect place to buy redbud trees online.
 We offer expert service and reliable plants that we stand behind.
 If you have questions, feel free to contact our customer service team.